FelipeACXavier/PhD/content/Administrative/Training and Supervision Plan.md

 <span style="color: rgb(128, 132, 138); font-style: italic;">List the intended methods to be used and relate them to the data and conclusions in the context of the research objectives.
 For instance, by indicating the intended methods per sub-question as formulated in the previous paragraph.
 This can be high level, e.g., ‘lab measurement X, equipment Y, to identify Z’, or ‘simulation A, tool B, to identify C’, or ‘survey K, type of participants I, to identify M’.</span>

-The initial data collection would be done initially through the literature and interviews (?).
+The initial data collection would be done initially through the literature, open and closed software repositories.
 Based on the collected data, the creation of the LCDP can start.
-Then, at every stage or milestone, an evaluation of the state of the platform is done with professionals as well as people which are new to the field.
+Then, at every stage/milestone, an evaluation of the state of the platform is done with professionals as well as people which are new to the field.
 By year 3 or 4, it would be interesting to evaluate the tool with students and a real project.
-Furthermore, our own tests would be done with "real" hardware to prove the tool capabilities.
+On the meantime, the language capabilities would be tested by creating software for "real" hardware, e.g., robots in the university of for one of our partners.

 <span style="color:rgb(94, 135, 201)">(I think that interviews would better grasp the needs for the tool and then evaluate its improvements.
 Informal interviews, by sending demos or in conferences, would also be helpful)</span>